JulianCedric/JulianCedric/README.md

 ## Hi there!
 ## I'm Julian, a recent graduate of Flatiron School’s Full Stack Software Engineering Program with ten years of consultative sales experience in Silicon Valley and NYC tech environments.

-A life-long learner with a passion for Personal Development and a deep curiosity for understanding customers’ needs that has resulted in setting sales records and uncovering new ways to support customer success.

-Eager to combine my past sales experience with my new technical skills to help solve complex problems and contribute to product innovations that translate into business-level growth.
+Full Stack Software Engineer with experience in JavaScript, React, Ruby, and Rails.
+Former sales executive with a passion for learning and a hunger for personal and professional growth.
+A self-motivated professional eager to apply his skills and expertise to solving hard problems and contributing to technical innovations.

 Technical proficiencies in Ruby, Rails, JavaScript (ES6), React, HTML, CSS, Git, and CRM Technologies (Salesforce).